-This hand-loomed wool rug is ultra soft and is naturally made of sustainable materials.
-It's dark color and ribbed effect mean it won't show spills as easily.
+This hand-woven wool rug is ultra soft and is naturally made of sustainable materials.
+Its dark color and ribbed effect mean it won't show spills as easily.

 Vintage Oushak rugs are fantastic for two reasons: First, they only get better with age, and second, they already show signs of wear and tear, which means you won't notice new scratches or stains.
 Choose one made out of wool, which is one of the most durable finishes for pets.

 A natural material like jute is the perfect backdrop to layer rugs.
 Use this one as a base for a smaller more colorful rug, like a vintage Oushak.

 If you want to wake up on the right foot

 Nothing beats getting up and putting your feet on a plush sheepskin rug.
 Add one to each side of the bed for a truly blissful morning experience.
 You can even layer them on top of your regular bedroom rug.

 In the dining room, a thin flatweave rug in a durable material will make pulling chairs in and out more seamless.
 A dark color with a subtle texture will hide scratches and stains, so it will stay beautiful for longer.

 Are you looking for a true statement rug to last you a lifetime?
 Opt for a silk rug—one of the finest materials available.
 ABC Home has a large collection of color-reform (or overdyed) silk rugs, which have a more modern edge.